 Start booking your vendors.

 Booking dates vary from vendor to vendor, but by now you should be solidifying who you want to work with, putting money down, and signing contracts to reserve your date.
 You may need to have multiple consultations and tastings, so it’s good to get the process started early.
-Some of the vendors to consider booking at this time include caterers, cake decorators, entertainment, transportation, florists, photographers, and videographers.
-At the very least, you should have a good idea of how far in advance a specific wedding vendor books out or when payments are due so you don’t miss out.
+Some of the vendors to consider booking at this time include caterers, cake decorators, entertainment, transportation, florists, photographers and videographers.
+At the very least, you should have a good idea of how far in advance a specific wedding vendor books out or when payments are due, so you don’t miss out.

 Shop for your wedding dress & bridesmaids dresses.

 Shopping for dresses is a highlight of the wedding process for many of the brides we work with at Anaheim Majestic Garden Hotel.
 It makes it feel “official” when you put on that perfect dress for the first time.
 Starting the process early assures you have plenty of time to find the dream dress and have any and all alterations and customizations done before the big day.
-If you specific shoes, undergarments, or jewelry, plan to bring it along to fittings to make sure it works with the dress.
+If you have specific shoes, undergarments, or jewelry, plan to bring them along to fittings to make sure each works with the dress.